zjfong/angular-custom-directives/readme.md

 ### Resources

-[This cheat sheet from egghead.io](https://d2eip9sf3oo6c2.cloudfront.net/pdf/egghead-io-directive-definition-object-cheat-sheet.pdf) is a great resource for learning more about the specs allowed in the directive definition object.
+[Directive definition object cheat sheet from egghead.io](https://d2eip9sf3oo6c2.cloudfront.net/pdf/egghead-io-directive-definition-object-cheat-sheet.pdf) - a great resource for learning more about the specs allowed in the directive definition object.